saltstack/salt/doc/topics/windows/windows-package-manager.rst

         uninstall_flags: '/qn /norestart'
         msiexec: True

-Here's an example of using the installer MSI to uninstall software
+Here's an example of using the installer MSI to uninstall software:

 .. code-block:: yaml